Open-Markets-Initiative/Directory/Patents/ReadMe.md

 # Notes

 There are many exiting implementations for binary protocol source generation into several languages.
 The Open Markets Initiative believes that the backend "plugin" architecture is within the public domain.

+IDLs and existing source generation tools for binary protocol source generation reduce the efficacy of the source generation platform.